accurateproject/accurate/docs/apicalls.rst

 As stated before the balancer (or the rater directly) can be accesed via json rpc.

-The smallest python snippet to acces the CGRateS balancer is this:
+The smallest python snippet to acces the AccuRate balancer is this:

 ::